PeculiarVentures/json-schema/README.md

 # JSON-SCHEMA

-Implements ES2015 decorators for JSON schema creation.
-Created decorators can be used for serialization or parsing
+Implements ES2015 [decorators](https://medium.com/google-developers/exploring-es7-decorators-76ecb65fb841) to simplify JSON schema creation.
+The decorators can be used for both serialization or parsing of JSON greatly simplify working with JSON.

 ## Introduction